 As a long time resident of Whitby I am honored to practice in the community that has offered me so much.
 After obtained degrees in Life Science and Medical Anthropology I became inspired to learn a form of medicine that uses a holistic framework while still maintaining a scientific approach so I pursued a Naturopathic medical degree at the Canadian College of Naturopathic Medicine.
 Currently I’m licensed by the College of Naturopathy to practice Naturopathic Medicine in Ontario and I’m a member of Canadian Association of Naturopathic Doctors.

-Romi Raina BSc, BA, ND
+Dr. Romi Raina ND

 Naturopathic Medicine is a registered health profession in Ontario and the requirements to become a Naturopathic Doctor are quite rigorous.
 After completing a four year university science degree you are eligible to apply for an accredited Naturopathic college.
 If accepted, Naturopathic program requires four years or intensive study including a yearlong clinical internship.
 After completing the program we must then pass a series of board exams.
 Once the years of schooling and board examinations are successfully completed you are considered fully qualified as a Doctor of Naturopathic in Ontario.